Home| Installation| Control Streams| Autocovariate| Bootstrap| Randomization Test | Files | References

 If you have used different names for these items in your table file then CrossGraphs will prompt you for the corresponding variable name e.g. if you have a model with DOSE as the independent variable you will be prompted for this name if you do not have a variable named TIME in your NONMEM table file.

-If you use IPRED for the individual prediction this is saved with the
+for the individual prediction this is saved with the name IPRE in the NONMEM

-name IPRE in the NONMEM table file and CrossGraphs will prompt you for
+table file and CrossGraphs will prompt you for a

-the NONMEM table file.
-In this case you can edit the NONMEM table file
+table file.
+In this case you can edit the NONMEM table file to change the field

-to change the field name IPRE to Y and re-run nmcg.
+name IPRE to Y and re-run nmcg.
 You can also

-add the Y variable to future $TABLE output records and put this assignment
+add the Y variable to future $TABLE output records and put this assignment in

-in your $ERROR block after you have defined IPRED:
+your $ERROR block after you have defined IPRED:

 Y=IPRED

-This will let nmcg work as it was designed without requiring
+work as it was designed without requiring special intervention.

 Once you have created the runname.bin file nmgo will refresh it automatically if you re-run the model again.
 You do not have to run nmcg more than once for any run which has created a NONMEM table file.
 When the refresh happens you will see the Crossgraphs application briefly flash across your screen as nmgo comes to an end.

-Opening CrossGraphs From Windows Explorer
+Opening CrossGraphs

-DSN Files
+From Windows Explorer DSN Files

 In the File Manager, under

 the View menu, choose Folder Options.
-In the dialog that comes up,
+In the dialog that comes up, select

-the next dialog, fill in a description (e.g. "CrossGraphs design file")
+dialog, fill in a description (e.g. "CrossGraphs

-and specify .dsn as the default extension for the Content Type.
-Below
+design file") and specify .dsn as the default

-the Actions list, click the New button.
-Add an action and application
+extension for the Content Type.
+Below the Actions list, click the New button.
+Add an action and application (modify

-(modify this, if necessary, to reflect where you actually have CrossGraphs,
+this, if necessary, to reflect where you actually have CrossGraphs, and the cgwww.exe executable,

 Action: open

-Application: c:\belmont\cgwww.exe
+Application:

-/d
+c:\belmont\cgwww.exe /d

 Click OK.
-Then click
+Then

-the Set Default button.
+click the Set Default button.

-Click New again, and now define
+Click New again, and

-another pair:
+now define another pair:

 Action: display

-Application: c:\belmont\cgwww.exe
+Application:

-/r
+c:\belmont\cgwww.exe /r

-Click OK and then click OK
+Click OK and then

-have associated .dsn files with running CrossGraphs on them.
-If you
+now have associated .dsn files with running CrossGraphs on them.
+If you double click on a .dsn file, it should start CrossGraphs

-If you right-click on the .dsn file and then choose "display", it should
+file and then choose "display", it should start CrossGraphs,

-start CrossGraphs, open the design, and display its report.
+open the design, and display its report.

 Manual Instructions

-The following instructions
+The following

-describe how to create a Crossgraphs binary file using the Crossgraphs
+instructions describe how to create a Crossgraphs

-use nmcg you probably want to run the nmdsc batch file to
+do not use nmcg you probably want to

-create a Crossgraphs descriptor file from the NONMEM table output file.
+run the nmdsc batch file to create a Crossgraphs descriptor file from the NONMEM table output

 nmdsc runname